lazyvar/wittgenlang/language-overview.md

 Functions are called Kotlin style.
 Can be listed out or hash-style using colon.
 There must always be a space after the name of the function when calling it.
-Functions with no params can be called using `.`
+Functions with no params can be called using `.` Functions implicitly return their last expression, but can use `produce` to exit early with a value.
 """

 add #Number by {